 Transition into Warblington from primary schools is a well-planned and supported process.
 Year 6 students are invited to spend time across the year at the school, experiencing the systems and behaviour expectations.
 In the September start, students are introduced to the behaviour systems within the school.
 Information on safeguarding and behaviour is collated by the school’s SENCO/ Assistant Headteacher.

 At year 7, to ensure a smooth transition to the next year, students have transition sessions with their new tutor.
-To ensure behaviour is continually monitored and the right support is in place, information related to student behaviour issues will be available on ClassCharts.
+To ensure behaviour is continually monitored and the right support is in place, information related to student behaviour issues will be available on ClassCharts (Arbor).

 Training